huggingface/blog/moe.md

 The overfitting dynamics are very different between dense and sparse models.
 Sparse models are more prone to overfitting, so we can explore higher regularization (e.g. dropout) within the experts themselves (e.g. we can have one dropout rate for the dense layers and another, higher, dropout for the sparse layers).

-One decision question is whether to use the auxiliary loss for fine-tuning.
+One question is whether to use the auxiliary loss for fine-tuning.
 The ST-MoE authors experimented with turning off the auxiliary loss, and the quality was not significantly impacted, even when up to 11% of the tokens were dropped.
 Token dropping might be a form of regularization that helps prevent overfitting.

 Switch Transformers observed that at a fixed pretrain perplexity, the sparse model does worse than the dense counterpart in downstream tasks, especially on reasoning-heavy tasks such as SuperGLUE.
 On the other hand, for knowledge-heavy tasks such as TriviaQA, the sparse model performs disproportionately well.
 The authors also observed that a fewer number of experts helped at fine-tuning.
 Another observation that confirmed the generalization issue is that the model did worse in smaller tasks but did well in larger tasks.